 Background

-Life expectancy is the most commonly used measure of the health status of a population and the performance of the healthcare system.(1) Another important dimension is the uncertainty around that expectation: lifespan inequality.(2) Lifespan inequality has become relevant for policy makers with the growing interest in economic and health inequalities, (3, 4) in particular because: (1) it is a marker of heterogeneity in age at death at the macro level, and (2) it is a marker of uncertainty in the timing of death at the micro level.(5-7) Typically, early deaths are more common in underprivileged groups, simultaneously reducing life expectancy and increasing lifespan inequality.(8-11) Both indicators may have implications for individuals’ decisions over their life course.
+Life expectancy at birth is one of the most commonly used measures of the health status of a population and the performance of the healthcare system.(1) It represents the average age at death if everyone experienced the prevailing death rates throughout their lifetime.
+Another important dimension is the uncertainty around that expectation (i.e. the variation in ages at death) which is also known as lifespan inequality.(2) Lifespan inequality has become relevant for policy makers with the growing interest in economic and health inequalities, (3, 4) in particular because: (1) it is a marker of heterogeneity in age at death at the macro level, and (2) it is a marker of uncertainty in the timing of death at the micro level.(5-7) Typically, early deaths are more common in underprivileged groups, simultaneously reducing life expectancy and increasing lifespan inequality.(8-11) Both indicators may have implications for individuals’ decisions over their life course.
 For instance, when to invest in education or when to retire are decisions based on life expectancy but also on the uncertainty surrounding the eventual time of death.(10)

 Life expectancy is lower in Denmark than in Norway and Sweden for females and males.
 From 1975 to 1995, while their Scandinavian counterparts showed continuous improvement, life expectancy stagnated among Danish women, while Danish men experienced only slow progress.
 For both sexes, life expectancy improved after 1995, but remains lower than in Sweden and Norway.(12) Differences between Denmark and Sweden in life expectancy have been thoroughly documented.(13, 14) Among females, the stagnation in life expectancy resulted mainly from the increased mortality of those born from 1919 to 1939, cohorts with high levels of smoking and alcohol consumption compared to their Swedish contemporaries.(13, 14) Similarly, smoking-related mortality was considerably higher in Danish compared to Swedish males because of the widespread use of snus instead of cigarettes in Sweden.(15) While these factors are a known contributor to life expectancy differences,(16) their effect on lifespan inequality differences is unknown.
 Previous evidence has shown mixed results for the effects of smoking on lifespan inequality: little to no effect on the Finnish population,(17) while it increased lifespan inequality in some European countries.(18)

-The Danish case, juxtaposed with its Scandinavian counterparts, is interesting given the shared history, culture and similarities in their healthcare systems.(19) It is unknown how the different age and cause-of-death mortality trends in the three countries would extend to lifespan inequality patterns.
+The Danish case, juxtaposed with Sweden, is interesting given the shared history, culture and similarities in their healthcare systems.(19) It is unknown how the different age and cause-of-death mortality trends in the three countries would extend to lifespan inequality patterns.

-Because life expectancy and lifespan inequality tend to be positively correlated (5, 7) we hypothesize that 1) during the last decades, Denmark experienced higher lifespan inequality relative to Sweden and Norway in females and males; 2) the 1975-1995 stagnation in life expectancy of Danish women was accompanied by stagnation in lifespan inequality; 3) the slow increase in life expectancy for males in the same period was accompanied by slow reduction of lifespan inequality.
+Because life expectancy and lifespan inequality tend to be positively correlated (5, 7) we hypothesize that 1) during the last decades, Denmark experienced higher lifespan inequality relative to Sweden in females and males; 2) the 1975-1995 stagnation in life expectancy of Danish women was accompanied by stagnation in lifespan inequality; 3) the slow increase in life expectancy for males in the same period was accompanied by slow reduction of lifespan inequality.
 Because it is well-documented that smoking in the interwar Danish female cohorts was a major cause of the 1975-1995 stagnation in Danish female life expectancy,(14) we hypothesize that 4) any 1975-1995 stagnation in lifespan inequality can also be attributed to smoking-related deaths in these cohorts.

-Hence, we analyze data since 1960 for Denmark, Sweden and Norway to make a cause-by-age analysis of changes in life expectancy and lifespan inequality for both sexes.
+Hence, we analyze data since 1960 for Denmark and Sweden to make a cause-by-age analysis of changes in life expectancy and lifespan inequality for both sexes.

 Methods